jserv/tlsf-bsd/README.md

 Features
 --------
-  * O(1) cost for malloc, free, realloc, memalign
+  * O(1) cost for malloc, free, realloc
   * Extremely low overhead per allocation (4 bytes)
   * Low overhead per TLSF management of pools (~3kB)
   * Low fragmentation
   * Compiles to only a few kB of code and data
-  * Support for adding and removing memory pool regions on the fly
+  * Requests memory from the os on demand via callback

 Caveats
 -------